platformsh/platformsh-docs/docs/src/domains/steps/subdomains.md

 letting you add multiple subdomains to different projects.

 Note: You should add this record before you add your first domain to Platform.sh.
-You can remove the record after adding subdomains, which reinstates [hijacking protection](#subdomain-hijacking-protection).
+You can remove the record after adding subdomains, which reinstates [subdomain hijacking protection](#subdomain-hijacking-protection).

 If you don't add that record, and try to use a domain that's claimed, you see an error like the following: